TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 *   **Certified Used Vehicles**
 *   **Local Specials**

-Your Privacy Rights **Personal Information Sharing Practices for 2014**
+Your Privacy Rights **Personal Information Sharing Practices for 2015**
-During 2014, Toyota shared diversonal information about our customers with specific third parties where the information was used for the recipient's own marketing.
+During 2015, Toyota shared diversonal information about our customers with specific third parties where the information was used for the recipient's own marketing.

 Learn more
+**Toyota Safety Connect® Connected Vehicle Services Privacy and Protection Notice**
+Your vehicle may be equipped with Connected Vehicle Services technology that electronically transmits Vehicle Data to Toyota.
+These Services are called Safety Connect®.
+Toyota may use your Vehicle Data to respond to vehicle emergencies, find destinations you request, activate remote services, help you manage your vehicle service and maintenance, improve vehicle safety, develop new and better vehicles, confirm vehicle quality and analyze vehicle trends.
+We also collect and use your Personal Information to facilitate your usage of Connected Vehicle Services technology, fulfill your requests, and manage our relationship with you.

+Learn more
 **Toyota Privacy Policy – Summary**
 This summary of our privacy policy applies to Web sites operated by Toyota Motor Sales, U.S.A., Inc. ("Toyota") (all such Web sites are collectively referred to as the "Sites").
-Last Updated January 1, 2015
+Last Updated January 1, 2016
 **Information Collected**

 *   We collect personal information you choose to provide which may include your name, mailing address, email address, and phone number together with certain demographic information from you in connection with surveys or from commercially available services.